 shoot his last 5 birds from Stand 5.

-targets, all basically rising but varying from extreme left and right crossers
+of targets, all basically rising but varying from extreme left and right

 A TYPICAL SHOOT

-shooters may limit themselves to one or two lines (20-30 birds) but the more experienced shots will normally try to shoot in the region of 60-75 birds, so 5-6 goes
+limit themselves to one or two lines (20-30 birds) but the more experienced shots will normally try to shoot in the region of 60-75 birds, so 5-6 goes depending

 As soon after 10:00am as possible, the first five shooters will be called to their stands and the shooting will commence.
 All our shoots are competitive in one

-only thing we take very seriously at this club is SAFETY, so if you can't take a bit of "ribbing" and a one millisecond late bird might ruin your whole weekend,
+The only thing we take very seriously at this club is SAFETY, so if you can't take a bit of "ribbing" and a one millisecond late bird might ruin your whole

-finished, all members will work together to pick up unbroken clays and clear away the ground.
-When we are not shooting, the field is grazed by livestock, so we
+shooting is finished, all members will work together to pick up unbroken clays and clear away the ground.
+When we are not shooting, the field is grazed by